Tenders, quick tenders

 New instruments developed in connection with the Self-financing Programme

 At its meeting on 23 April 2014, the Monetary Council of the MNB adopted a self-financing programme, aimed at increasing the role of domestic sources in financing government debt and reducing the country’s reliance on foreign financing, thereby enhancing financial stability.
 As part of this programme, the Bank’s instruments have been reformed several times.
 From 1 August 2014, the two-week MNB bill was transformed into a two-week time deposit.
 As of 16 June 2014, the MNB announced its interest swap instrument, on the one hand, and added a three-year collateralised forint loan facility and an asset swap facility to its potential central bank instruments, on the other.
 In view of the Monetary Council’s decision of 7 July 2015, the interest swap facility was announced for credit institutions with a 10-year maturity, in addition to the 3 and 5-year tenors.
 The last IRS tender took place on 7 July 2016.
 From 23 September 2015, the two-week deposit instrument was replaced by the three-month deposit as the key policy instrument.
 In order to support the liquidity management of the banking sector, the two-week deposit instrument remained temporarily available for credit institutions in the form of variable rate tenders with limited quantity until the end of April 2016.
 From the end of July 2016, the three-month deposit instrument is offered for credit institutions with monthly frequency, and, from the tender held on 26 October 2016, with a quantitative restriction in order to support credit institutions’ participation in the securities markets.
-In connection with the quantitative restriction on the deposit instrument, on 4 October 2016 the MNB introduced a fine-tuning deposit and an FX swap instrument to facilitate banks’ adjustment.
+In connection with the quantitative restriction on the deposit instrument.
+On 4 October 2016 the MNB introduced a fine-tuning deposit and a forint liquidity providing FX swap instrument with one-week, one-month and three-month maturities to facilitate banks’ adjustment, which were extended to six- and twelve-month maturities from 6 April 2017.

 New instruments to be introduced under the Market-Based Lending Scheme (MLS)